Kamyil/book-programming-language/README.md

 end

 ```
-For more simplicity, fields and methods are declared the same way as variables and functions, because... they're simply are variables and functions
+For more simplicity, fields and methods are declared the same way as variables and functions, because... they're simply are variables and functions.
-Methods (recipe's functions) are public by default, but you can make it private by using `private` function
+Methods (recipe's functions) are public by default, but you can make it private by marking function as `private`

 ```
 recipe Cake
-  let ingredients be array of Ingredients
+  let ingredients be array of Ingredients let eaten be false

-  private function
+  private function mark_eaten takes new_eaten_value
+    eaten becomes new_eaten_value
+  end
 end

 ```